appium/appium/README.md

     > ./reset.sh

+Or you can run reset for individual platforms only:

+    > ./reset.sh --ios
+    > ./reset.sh --android
+    > ./reset.sh --selendroid

 Running Tests
 -----------
-Once, your system is set up and your code is up to date, you can run all the functional tests:
+Once, your system is set up and your code is up to date, you can run various kinds of tests:

     > grunt functional

-Note: we use [wd](http://github.com/admc/wd) as the Selenium client in our functional tests.
-Because of the work we are doing to extend the WebDriver protocol, we use the development version of wd.
-If you've installed wd in some other way, you might need to do this in the Appium project directory to get the tests to run successfully:

-    > rm -rf node_modules/wd
-    > npm install .

-Run unit tests:
+    > grunt android
+    > grunt ios
     > grunt unit

-Run all tests:
+Or you can run all tests:

     > grunt test